Stick with the People Who Appreciate You

 - Stay with people that show you you’re important to them every day; these people can make you happy without needing to impose, control, or mistrust you.

-Stay with people who give you light on dark days
+Stick with people who give you light on dark days

 - Some people are capable of simply further humiliating you, rather than giving you answers.
 This is what you should avoid.
-When something goes wrong in your life, choose wisely who you go to for support, even if it’s just to listen.
+When something goes wrong in your life, choose wisely who you turn to for support, even if it’s just to listen.

 Stay with people who offer solid commitment, whose emotions don’t change overnight